 A Monumental Project

-Monumental was a commission for Powder Magazine that focused on skiing in five U.S. National Parks.
-It was a tribute to the 100 Year Anniversary of the park system.
-The editors at Powder chose to highlight - Yosemite, Glacier, Grand Teton, Yellowstone, and Olympic National Parks.
+Monumental was a campaign project for Powder Magazine that focused on skiing in five of the United States’ National Parks in tribute to the 100 Year Anniversary of the park system.
+The editors at Powder chose to highlight – Yosemite, Glacier, Grand Teton, Yellowstone, and Olympic National Parks.
 Powder’s goal was to create an online digital feature, hardcover book, film, and film tour for the project.

 KGB Productions, a film production house here in Jackson, Wyoming, produced the film.
 Powder assigned different photographers and athletes to each destination of the project.
 Jay was responsible for photographing the segment within Glacier National Park in Montana.